DigitalPublishingToolkit/TOD51Archiving_Activism/md/06Chapter5.md

 Mohanty, Chandra Talpade.
 ‘Under Western Eyes.
 Feminist Scholarship and Colonial Discourse’, *Feminist Review* 30 (1988): 61–88.

 Montagu, Jemima.
-‘Contemporary Visual Art in Afghanistan: “An Art Of Laughter And Forgetting ... ”’, in Michaela Crimmin and Elizabeth Stanton (eds), *Art and Conflict*, London: Royal College of Art, 2014,4 4–54.
+‘Contemporary Visual Art in Afghanistan: “An Art of Laughter and Forgetting...”’, in Michaela Crimmin and Elizabeth Stanton (eds), *Art and Conflict*, London: Royal College of Art, 2014,4 4–54.